Abdulrazaq16/Sales-Project/README.md

 ## Project Overview
 This project is intended for educational and research purposes.
-This project contains sales data to understand business performance, identify key drivers of revenue, and provide actionable recommendations.
+This project contains Resturant sales data to understand business performance, identify key drivers of revenue, and provide actionable recommendations.
 This project demonstrates end-to-end data analysis workflow from data cleaning to insight generation.

 > File Name